10 Basic Linux Commands for More Efficient Use of the Operating System

 7. rm

 The rm command is used to delete files or directories.
-For example, if you want to delete the file named "file.txt", you can use the following command:
+For example, if you want to delete a file named "file.txt", you can use the following command:

 If you want to delete the directory named "directory" and all its contents, you can use the following command: